EESSI/docs/docs/blog/posts/2026/04/eessi-musica.md

 ### Tooling & Presentation

-The way that we had been using Spack and Tcl Modules had lead to a fairly unmanageable situation on our clusters.
+The way that we had been using Spack and Tcl Modules had led to a fairly unmanageable situation on our clusters.
 To meet user requests for software, we adopted a pragmatic approach.
-This lead to a situation in which a myriad of software variants were installed into the shared file system hosting the systems' software.
-This quickly lead to a fairly overwhelming presentation of available modules to the user.
+This led to a situation in which a myriad of software variants were installed into the shared file system hosting the systems' software.
+This quickly led to a fairly overwhelming presentation of available modules to the user.
-Another major issue here was that there were significant issues around de duplication.
+Another major issue here was that there were significant issues around deduplication.
 We don't know the root cause of this, it may just have been a misconfigured Spack.
 In any case, we ended up in an untenable situation where certain dependencies would get installed many times over.
 For example, there were multiple installs of the same OpenMPI